IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step03.md

 ls /shared
 ```

-In an other example, you could list the content of `/bank` with a relative path:
+In an other example, you could list the content of `bank` with a relative path:

 ```bash
 cd bank